 Stabilized Whipped Cream is a great method/recipe to have in your repertoire because it is a very versatile medium for different flavorings.
 It can be used to top cakes & cupcakes, be folded into a sort of pastry cream to make “Crème Diplomat” or other creams, or as its used in my house…to eat with a spoon.
 (I know, I know.
 Moderation is everything.
 But sometimes I just can’t control myself.)

-The unflavored gelatin (not jello) gives it structure to avoid melting or weeping, without imparting any flavor whatsoever, so don’t worry about it tasting any different from your usual Crème Chantilly.
+The unflavored gelatin (not jello) gives the cream structure to avoid melting or weeping without imparting any flavor whatsoever.
+So, don’t worry about it tasting any different from your usual Crème Chantilly.
 Crème Chantilly?
-Yes, you didn’t even know that you were making a french pastry staple all these years when you whipped together heavy cream, powdered sugar, and vanilla extract.
-So impress your friends with this fluffy cream AND a french name!
+Yes!
+I bed you didn’t know you’ve been making a French pastry staple all these years when whipping together heavy cream, powdered sugar, and vanilla.
+Impress your friends with this fluffy cream AND a French name!

-My method couldn’t be easier to master for someone who has never worked with gelatin before.
-Tempering the warm gelatin with a bit of cream before adding it to your cold soft peaks makes it near fool proof.
-If it makes it to your cake (I say “if” because I usually end up eating half of it before that point) you’ll see the difference in how it holds up!
+My method couldn’t be easier to master for someone who has never worked with gelatin or even made whipped cream.
+Tempering the warm gelatin with a bit of cream before adding it to your cold cream whipped to soft peaks makes it near fool proof.
+If it makes it to your cake (I usually end up eating half of it before that point) you’ll see the difference in how it holds up!

-It is really important to have all of your ingredients measured, sifted, and ready to go as this goes very quickly.
-Also have your mixer plugged in and ready to go.
+It is really important to have all of your ingredients measured, sifted, and ready nearby as this goes very quickly.
+That includes having your mixer plugged in and ready to go.

 - 1.5 teaspoon unflavored gelatin

 - 1.5 cup COLD heavy whipping cream (organic tastes better, trust me)